Jeremy Taylor

 Summer internships on Wall Street can be difficult to snag, especially if you aren't related to one of the firm's senior executives.

 But as an unnamed college student has proved, the really honest approach to job seeking can also work.
-His cover letter, in which he admits he has "no unbelievably special skills or genius eccentricities" and says he "no qualms about fetching coffee, shining shoes or picking up laundry," was immediately passed around the boutique investment bank he had applied, where it was praised as an instant classic.
+His cover letter, in which he admits he has "no unbelievably special skills or genius eccentricities" and says he "no qualms about fetching coffee, s

 A little more than 20 years ago, the pint-sized hip-hop duo Kris Kross implored us to 'Jump.'
 They also wore all of their clothing backwards and shaved patterns into their eyebrows.
 Yup, it was the '90s.